This post covers the best things to do in Chicago this July, including, free, family-friendly, as well as nighttime activities, all updated for 2022.

 Or if you are a baseball fan, head to one of the ballparks to enjoy a Chicago Hot dog.

 Chicago is a great city to see a concert!
-You can beat the heat and head indoors to spaces like The Chicago Theatre or the Riviera.
+You can beat the heat and head indoors to spaces like The Chicago Theatre or the Riviera, or head to a theatre out in the suburbs.

 Alternatively, you can enjoy a concert outdoors at Pritzker Pavilion or Ravinia.